 Slow down – feel the nature

 North Karelia provides excellent surroundings for recreation and relaxation for nature-lovers.
 Visitors to Karelia can find a broad spectrum of Finnish landscapes: rugged ridges, hills, marshes, backwoods, lakes and rivers with sandy beaches and islands galore.
-There are about 2000 lakes and around two thirds of the area is covered by forests.
+There are about 2000 lakes here, and about two-thirds of the area is covered with forests.

 Four National Parks of North Karelia

 Koli National Park, the official Finnish National Landscape is one of the most famous attractions in Finland.
 The landscape seems to continue forever and ever.
 But the options don’t end there.
 North Karelia is filled with beautiful nature and has several other National Parks too.

 Petkeljärvi National Park, Patvinsuo National Park and Kolovesi National Park each have their own special nature and historical characteristics.
 Read more about each of them below.

 Dive into the soul of Finnish Lakeland